Europestar

+The Europestar RCR, a 5-door liftback developed through a collaboration between Youngman Auto, Guizhou Aviation, and British Lotus Engineering, was launched in January 2008.
+Its assembly began later that year at Youngman’s Jinan plant following a CKD (Completely Knocked Down) process, which involves importing partially disassembled vehicles in kits to be assembled locally.

+The brand’s second model, the Europestar Jingyue, was introduced at the 2008 Guangzhou Auto Show (November 2008).
+Sales of the RCR and Jingyue spanned 2008 and 2009; after that, Youngman shifted to marketing its vehicles as Lotus (Lianhua), phasing out the Europestar name.

 The RCR (based on the Proton Gen-2) and Jingyue (a Proton Persona) were shown under the new respective names of Lotus L3 5-door and L3 4-door at the 2010 Beijing Auto Show.
 At the same time the larger L5 sedan and liftback, developed by Lotus Group, had its premier.